dcm4che-dockerfiles/keycloak-proxy/README.md

 #### `KEYSTORE`

-This environment variable sets the keystore used in ssl server identities in Wildfly configuration.
+This environment variable sets the keystore used in ssl server identities.
 Default value is `/opt/keycloak-proxy/conf/key.jks`.

 #### `KEYSTORE_PASSWORD`

-This environment variables sets the password of the keystore used in ssl server identities in Wildfly configuration.
+This environment variables sets the password of the keystore used in ssl server.
 Default value is `secret`.

+#### `KEYSTORE_PASSWORD_FILE`

+Path to file containing the password of the keystore used in ssl server identities.
+Overwrites password set by `KEYSTORE_PASSWORD`.

 #### `KEY_PASSWORD`

-This environment variables sets the password of the key used in ssl server identities in Wildfly configuration.
+This environment variables sets the password of the key used in ssl server identities.
 Default value is `secret`.

+#### `KEY_PASSWORD_FILE`

+Path to file containing the password of the key used in ssl server identities.
+Overwrites password set by `KEY_PASSWORD`.

 #### `TRUSTSTORE`

 This environment variable sets the truststore which will be used to verify Keycloak's certificate in Https communication.
 Default value is `/opt/keycloak-proxy/conf/cacerts.jks`.

-#### `TRUSSTORE_PASSWORD`
+#### `TRUSTSTORE_PASSWORD`

 This environment variable sets the password of the above truststore.
 Default value is `secret`.

+#### `TRUSTSTORE_PASSWORD_FILE`

+Path to file containing the password of the above truststore.
+Overwrites password set by `TRUSTSTORE_PASSWORD`.

 #### `ALLOW_ANY_HOSTNAME`